 Common Mistakes to Avoid

-3. Skipping the salted rim, which adds balance.
+- Skipping the salted rim, which helps balance the citrus and bitterness.

 How I Like to Serve These